Search…

 Category Archives: LIS

-Global Gleanings #14: South African LIS research in international journals
+Global Gleanings #25 South African contributions to the international literature

-Global Gleanings no. 14 This is a slightly expanded version of my column of news, views and snippets from the international literature of books, libraries, and information, which appears in LIASA-in-Touch, the newsletter of the Library and Information Association of South … Continue reading
+This quarterly column of news, views and snippets from the international literature of books, libraries, and information, appears in LIASA-in-Touch, the newsletter of the Library and Information Association of South Africa.
+Lost to local colleagues?
+Many scholars in the Global … Continue reading

 Posted in Research, South Africa, Uncategorized